lryz0612/Transfer_DRL_EMS/README.md

 <div align="center"><img width="400" src="https://github.com/lryz0612/Transfer_DRL_EMS/blob/master/image/Euclidean%20distance.png"/></div> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; Fig. 8.
 Euclidean distance of output between the series HEV and the power-split HEB

+ ## The code structure

+- The **Prius** folder contains the DDPG based energy management strategy for Prius (source domain).
+- The **Plug-in series HEV** folder contains the DDPG based energy management strategy for a plug-in series HEV (target domain).
+- The **image** folder contains the figures showed in this research.
+- The **other HEVs** folder contains the logic for modeling the other two types of HEVs.
+- **Prius modelling.ipynb** illustrates the modelling process of power-split HEV.

  ## Dependencies

 - tensorflow 1.15.0